|

 one Indonesian grower then sent back an email saying he could demand up to

 $100,000 for a single plant.
-Perhaps.
-But if you have 10,000 of
+Perhaps, but you can't sell 1000 plants

 those plants to sell, how much can you ask for a specimen?
 He was